 Five Steps to Estimating Property Taxes

-When creating a proforma for a potential purchase, property taxes can be estimated using a four step process.
+When creating a proforma for a potential purchase, property taxes can be estimated using a five step process.
 To demonstrate how this works, one of our portfolio holdings will be used as a case study.
 The property is a Tesla dealership located at 50 W. Ogden Avenue, Westmont, IL 60559.

 Step 1: Determine the Property’s Current Assessed Value